 Mass migrations are an absolute hazard.
 They never go well.
 The sooner you make the decision to bug out of an area the better.
 This is why a prepared survival kit is so highly recommended, it lets you get out of the area quicker while everyone else is still scurrying out figuring out what to do and what they should be taking with them.
 By the time they are packed, you’ve already rendezvoused with your bug out group or family and have secured a nice safe spot to ride out whatever is happening.

 In the video below, we can see the effect a mass evacuation had on roads leading out of Miami prior to Hurricane Irma landing.

-There are two important things to remember when it comes to transport and the bug out plan:
+There are three important things to remember when it comes to transport and the bug out plan:

 Safety runs its course on a number of subjects in disaster preparedness.
 When it comes to bugging out, you should be aware that any disaster can pose a risk to your safety not only from the impact of a natural disaster but also the safety effects of wounds, infections, disease, famine and any possible crime that may result out of desperation.

 The issue when it comes to preparedness is whether or not to be public and proud, or to keep it quiet.
 Most err on the side of caution as in a disaster or when a worst-case scenario occurs, people who are prepared do not want to have a line of people at their door demanding that they share their stockpile of food.

 This is a very contentious issue because, on one hand, you could spare some saved up food, water or medical supplies simply because you want to help, but on the other hand, disasters are very widespread, and chances are there are going to be neighbours in your area who are very happy to demand you give away a portion of your supplies.
 Removing yourself from this situation might seem like an isolating move, but if you are with a group of others who you have made plans with then you can share between yourselves safely at your bug out area safely without the need to be concerned about people knocking on your door.